Ireland Travel Guide: The Best Pubs in Galway, Ireland

 Address: Mainguard St., Latin Quarter, Galway, Ireland

 Just across the street from Tig Coili is Taaffes.
-Taaffes holds a special place in my heart because it’s where I danced the night away on my 28th birthday.
+Taaffes Bar holds a special place in my heart because it’s where I danced into the wee hours of the night on my 28th birthday.
 A friend I was with told the band it was my birthday.
 They played a song for me and gave me and my friend the dance floor!

 On my second visit to Galway, I didn’t go to Taaffes, but on my most recent visit I did and I was reminded about why it’s such a great pub in Galway.
 First of all, people are there to have a good time.
 Locals come with friends, tourists come to dance, and everyone sings along to the Irish pub rock together.